Can I get local authority-funded care in my home?

 State benefits and pensions

-Most state benefits you receive, including the state pension, are taken into consideration in a financial assessment.
-This includes the following:
+Most state benefits, including the state pension, are taken into consideration.
+This includes:

 - Attendance Allowance